 How to setup umask in Linux/Unix?

-Observe in above output that file permissions defers when we set different umask values.
+Observe in the above output that file permissions defer when we set different umask values.

 Setup umask with permission

 If you are not good at remembering numbers and want to avoid octal notation, then you can define umask with permission letters too.
 Syntex will be as below :